NomadCode33/GIS-Data-Science-Portfolio/BayouWaters/README.md

 # BayouWaters: A New Orleans Risk Model (Post Hurricane Data Analysis)
-This group project examines hurricane flooding in New Orleans, a city vulnerable due to its low topography and proximity to the Gulf of Mexico.
-By using cartographic skills, we aimed to help residents, emergency responders, and policymakers better prepare for and mitigate future hurricane damage, though it is crucial to emphasize investing in high-risk zones to prevent exacerbating socio-economic disparities.
+A collaborative mapping project analyzing hurricane-induced flooding in New Orleans, a city especially vulnerable due to its low-lying terrain and proximity to the Gulf of Mexico.
+Through advanced cartographic techniques, the project supports residents, emergency responders, and policymakers in improving preparedness and mitigation strategies—while emphasizing the importance of equitable investment in high-risk areas to avoid deepening existing socio-economic disparities.

 **Link to Project:** https://NomadCode33.github.io/New-Orleans-Flood-Analysis/